V02460/matrix-doc/proposals/2162-signaling-errors-at-bridges.md

   separately providing these general infos about the bridge in the room state instead.
 - not requiring users representing the bridge to have admin power levels (see [Rights management](#rights-management)).

+A user might wish to reissue the delivery of her message over the previously failing bridge after a while.
+This mechanism is not part of this MSC and will be described separately.

 ### Bridge error event